Moetsuki/mm-lang/docs/expression.md

 - Function calls: `Call { callee, args }`, where `callee` is often a `Variable`.
 Constructors use the class name; the `init` method is resolved during codegen.
 - Field access: `FieldAccess { object, field }` compiles to `getelementptr` + `load/store` with the class layout (vtable at index 0, fields starting at index 1).
 - Method calls: `MethodCall { object, method, args }` use dynamic dispatch via a per-class vtable.
+- Struct literals: `StructLiteral { name, fields }` allocate a temporary struct on the stack and initialize provided fields.

 ## Display Implementation